(Still) “under construction“…

-In a few weeks Clark House Historian blog will celebrate its sixth year of investigating, interpreting and sharing the stories of the Clarks, their relatives, neighbors, friends, and the world in which they lived, and—from time to time—discussing current events in light of historical precedent and circumstances.
-And it appears that our outreach is working; as of January 15, 2021, the blog had about 8,700 views by over 1,800 visitors (some of whom may have been spammers, but pretty good outreach all the same).
+Clark House Historian is well into its ninth year of investigating, interpreting and sharing the stories of the Clarks, their relatives, neighbors, friends, and the world in which they lived, and—from time to time—discussing current events in light of historical precedent and circumstances.

-From our first post in March, 2016, through January 15, 2021, I’ve researched, written and published 140 Clark House Historian posts comprising almost 125,000 words.
+From our first post in March, 2016, through May 10, 2025, I’ve researched, written and published almost 460 Clark House Historian posts comprising about half-a-million words, and illustrated with hundreds of historic maps, photographs and other images.
 That’s a lot of information.
-And even though the blog has a good Search function, and each post is kind-of-indexed with Category information and date Tags, it’s starting to get tricky to find specific information and archived source materials.
-So, I’m going to start indexing the blog here.
-It may take a while, and there may be hiccups along the way, but that’s the goal.
-We’ll see how it goes…
+And even though the blog has a decent Search function, and each post is kind-of-indexed with Category labels and date Tags, it has become kind of tricky to find specific information and archived source materials.
+So in 2021 I started indexing the blog.
+Unfortunately, in four (!) years since 2021 there’s been a long pause in indexing because, frankly, I don’t much care for indexing.

 Thanks for reading.